Removal procedure

 Main bearing installation procedure

-Attention!
-If the crankshaft bearings have been used with the engine running, replace them with new crankshaft bearings when reassembling.
+Caution: If the crankshaft bearings have been used on a running engine, replace them with new crankshaft bearings during reassembly.

-1. Clean the big end crankcase hole with a lint-free cloth.
+1. Clean the crankcase bore of the big end of the connecting rod with a lint-free cloth.

 2. Clean all oil from the back of the new bearing halves.

-3. Install the new upper crankshaft bearings in their original position.
-Thrust bearing (1) suitable for neck no. 3 (2).
-Make sure that the upper bearing shell has a hole and a grease redistribution groove.
-Roll the bearing into its original position so that the locking lug enters the crank groove.
+3. Install new upper crankshaft bearings in their original position.
+The thrust bearing (1) fits journal No.3 (2).
+Make sure the upper bearing shell has a hole and a grease redistribution groove.
+Roll the bearing into its original position so that the locking lug fits into the groove in the crank.
 The bearing should sit flush with the upper crankcase.

-4. Install new crankshaft lower bearings (2) to its original position in the main bearing caps (1).
-The lower bearings of the crankshaft are different in that they do not have grooves and holes.
-The bearings must be flush with the main bearing caps.
+4. Install new lower crankshaft bearings (2) in their original positions in the main bearing caps (1).
+Lower crankshaft bearings are not grooved or bored.
+The bearings should be flush with the main bearing caps.

-1. Place a piece of fresh, room temperature plastic gauge material all the way across each main bearing journal.
+1. Place a piece of fresh, room temperature plastic measuring material across the entire length of each main bearing journal.

 2. Install the crankshaft main bearing caps.

-3. Loosely tighten the original internal bolts (1) root caps.
+3. Loosely tighten the original inner bolts (1) of the main caps.

-4. Loosely tighten the original outer bolts (2) root caps.
+4. Loosely tighten the original outer bolts (2) of the main caps.

-5. Loosely tighten the original short/inner side main cap bolts.
+5. Loosely tighten the stock short/inner side main cap bolts.

-6. Loosely tighten the original long/outer side bolts (3) root caps.
+6. Loosely tighten the original long/outer side bolts (3) of the main caps.

-7. Lightly tap with a soft-faced hammer to place the covers in place.
+7. Use a soft-faced hammer to lightly tap the caps into place.

 8. Tighten the main cap bolts.